Luka Dončić–Anthony Davis trade: 2025–26 season, firing of Harrison, Davis traded to Washington

 On November 11, 2025, reports surfaced that Harrison was expected to be fired from his position as general manager during a meeting with Mavericks' team governor Patrick Dumont.
 At the time of Harrison's firing, the Mavericks' record was 3–8, with the team second to last place in Western Conference standings.
 Furthermore, upon Harrison's firing, Davis had missed the previous six games due to calf soreness, with the Mavericks losing five.
 Meanwhile, Dončić was averaging 37.1 points, 9.4 rebounds, and 9.1 assists per game for the Lakers, having led the team to an 8–3 record and fourth place in the West.
 The next day, Michael Finley and Matt Riccardi were appointed as co-interim general managers for the Dallas Mavericks.
+Golden State Warriors power forward Draymond Green commented that due to the injury to Kyrie Irving, Harrison's vision was not given a chance.

+On February 5, 2026, just over one year after the trade, Davis was traded to the Washington Wizards as part of a three-team deal also involving the Charlotte Hornets.
+Davis had appeared in just 29 games with the Mavericks due to various injuries, as well as only 1 game with co-star Kyrie Irving.

+While the Mavericks failed to qualify for the postseason, the Lakers secured the fourth seed in the Western Conference entering the 2026 NBA playoffs.
+Dončić, having suffered a hamstring injury on April 2, 2026, did not play in the postseason, while the Lakers lost in the second round.

+2026 offseason

+During the 2026 offseason, the Lakers further committed to building around Dončić by trading for Walker Kessler and adding more defensive depth to the team.